Princes Avenue STEP Scheme

-This £4m scheme is part of Liverpool City Region’s Sustainable Transport Enhancement Package (STEP) and focuses on the regeneration of the central reservation along Princes Avenue and upgrading the carriageway and footpaths along Princes Avenue and Princes Road.
+This £4m scheme is part of Liverpool City Region’s Sustainable Transport Enhancement Package (STEP) focused on the regeneration of the central reservation along Princes Avenue and upgrading the carriageway and footpaths along Princes Avenue and Princes Road.

-Growth Deals has provided £1.9m funding for the scheme.
+Growth Deals provided £1.9m funding for the scheme.

-As part of the proposals there are opportunities to improve the area including:
+As part of the proposals there were opportunities to improve the area including:

 - New and improved pedestrian and cycle paths linking into the wider neighbourhood.

 - New and improved toucan crossings.

 - Planting of 20 new trees and new landscaped areas.

 - New seating and lighting.